-To book Margaret Heffernan please contact a JLA agent.
+To book Margaret Heffernan please contact your JLA Agent.

 Having run a range of digital and internet businesses in the US, Margaret has turned to analysing where leadership in organisations so often goes wrong.
 Ignoring potential problems, failing to encourage or develop talent, building a culture of isolation and internal competition; all are commonplace issues that could easily be addressed.
 As in her bestseller Wilful Blindness and her acclaimed TED speeches, Margaret simply and effectively considers what makes a great leader.

 Margaret Heffernan is an entrepreneur, chief executive and author.
 She writes books and blogs, teaches and mentors senior and chief executives, and has built and led organisations of all sizes.

 Born in Texas, raised in Holland and educated at Cambridge, Margaret started her career at the BBC working on radio documentaries and dramas and producing films for Timewatch, Arena, and Newsnight.
 After the BBC, she ran the independent producers’ trade association the IPPA, once described by the Financial Times as "the most formidable lobbying organisation in England."